imusic1st/music-lover/README.md

 music-lover
 ===========

-i a lover of music pop and r&a and rap
+i am lover of music pop and r&a and rap